adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL where the Create Post form is located, e.g., [post_form.html](https://final-project-ada-02b27917ae0c.herokuapp.com/post/create/).
+2. Navigate to the URL where the Create Post form is located, e.g., [Create Post](https://final-project-ada-02b27917ae0c.herokuapp.com/post/create/).

 **Expected Results:**
 - The Create Post form should load without errors.